vista-art/fragmentcolor/docs/api/geometry/mesh/add_instances.md

 Add many per-instance attribute sets to the mesh in one call.

 Each `Instance` is a bag of named attributes (transform, color, id, …) sent to the shader's per-instance inputs.
-Instances carry no position — the mesh's vertices are reused for every instance.
+Instances carry no position; the mesh's vertices are reused for every instance.

 Adding instances also clears any previously set instance count override